-Cities lead and innovate, which means that climate action planning will also evolve, and the CAP Framework will be updated over time.
-This means that some of the current Go further/best practice elements may become Essential, with new examples being provided to illustrate leading practices.
+Cities lead and innovate, which means that climate action planning will also evolve, and the CAP Framework will be further updated over time.
+This means that some of the current 'go further examples' may become 'essential', with new examples being provided to illustrate leading practices.